locationtech/geomesa/docs/user/architecture.rst

 * `Web Processing Service (WPS) <http://www.opengeospatial.org/standards/wps>`_
 * `Web Coverage Service (WCS) <http://www.opengeospatial.org/standards/wcs>`_

-For ingest, we recommend using Apache Storm.
+Multiple frameworks may be used for streaming and batch ingestion of data.
+These include the GeoMesa command line tools, map-reduce jobs with Apache Hadoop, and real-time topologies running on Apache Storm.
 The following diagram shows one possible ingest architecture:

 .. image:: _static/img/sampleIngestArch.png
    :scale: 75%